jonathansty/jonathansty.github.io/_posts/2018-09-15-my-recommended-cg-crates.md

 ---
 layout: post
-title: "My recommended crates for computer graphics"
+title: "Recommended rust crates for computer graphics"
 summary: A shortlist of useful crates that I personally like and enjoy using in rust!
 categories: rust graphics compute
 date:   2018-09-15 22:15:00 +0000